lilellia/alsoagun/README.md

 * `-a`, `--all` :: Include all weapons (subject to `-only` and `-ignore` flags) [DEFAULT: True]
 * `-m`, `--mixed` :: In addition to `-only` and `-ignore` flags, consider only those weapons which are not exclusively guns (e.g. Coco's minigun, but not Junior's men's machine guns).
 [DEFAULT: show all weapons]
 * `-e`, `--exclusive` :: In addition to `-only` and `-ignore` flags, consider only those weapons which are exclusively guns.
 [DEFAULT: show all weapons]

+## makejson.py

+This script is run to take the database file and automagically update the .json file.
+This allows consistent data being stored in both formats without having to manually place it twice.

+It should be called as:
+`$ python3 makejson.py JSON_OUTFILE`

+## update.py

+This script updates everything:

+* Generates new graphs (calls `python3 alsoagun.py` with several combinations of flags.
+See `./graphs/` to see these flags.)
+* Updates the CSV files (calls `python alsoagun.py --csv ./data/alsoagun_character_data.csv` and `python alsoagun.py --csv ./data/alsoagun_epsiode_data.csv`)
+* Updates the JSON file according to the database (calls `python3 makejson.py data/itsalsoagun.json`)